nghiavtr/SCmut/README.md

-# SCmut: A method to detect cell-specific mutation from single-cell RNA-sequencing
+# SCmut: A method to detect cell-level mutation from single-cell RNA-sequencing

 ## 1. Introduction
-SCmut is a novel and robust statistical method for cell-specific somatic mutation detection from single-cell RNA-sequencing.
+SCmut is a novel and robust statistical method for cell-level somatic mutation detection from single-cell RNA-sequencing.
 SCmut requies RNA-sequencing data of single cells and bulk-cell DNA-sequencing (e.g whole exome sequencing - WES) of matched samples (tumor and normal).
 If the DNA-sequencing data are not available, the list of somatic mutations can be used.

 Software requirements for SCmut:
 - Java 1.8 or higher